Generalized Policy Improvement Algorithms with Theoretically Supported Sample Reuse: Introduction

-Our main contributions are as follows: \begin{enumerate} \item We establish a Generalized Policy Improvement lower bound in \secref{sec:gen_pilb} that is compatible with the use of data from past policies. \item Using this lower bound, in \secref{sec:reuse} we demonstrate how to optimally reuse data from all recent policies.
-Specifically, our \emph{theoretically supported sample reuse} improves the trade-off between batch size and policy update size throughout training compared to on-policy methods, while retaining the same approximate policy improvement guarantees. \item We propose a class of Generalized Policy Improvement algorithms in \secref{sec:gpi} that combines popular on-policy methods with theoretically supported sample reuse.
-In particular, we develop generalized versions of three popular on-policy algorithms: Proximal Policy Optimization (PPO) \cite{schulman_2017}, Trust Region Policy Optimization (TRPO) \cite{schulman_2015}, and On-Policy Maximum a Posteriori Policy Optimization (VMPO) \cite{song_2020}. \item In \secref{sec:experiments}, we demonstrate the practical benefits of our algorithms through extensive experimental analysis on 28 continuous control benchmarking tasks from the DeepMind Control Suite \cite{tunyasuvunakool_2020}.\footnote{Code is available at \url{https://github.com/jqueeney/gpi}.} \end{enumerate}
+Given our goal of reliable and efficient training, in this work we combine the policy improvement benefits of on-policy methods with the efficiency of sample reuse.
+This paper extends our prior work in \cite{queeney_2021_geppo}, where we generalized the popular on-policy algorithm Proximal Policy Optimization (PPO) \cite{schulman_2017} to incorporate sample reuse.
+Compared to \cite{queeney_2021_geppo}, our main contributions are as follows: \begin{enumerate} \item In \secref{sec:gen_pilb}, we introduce a generalized trust region update that serves as the foundation for a unified class of \emph{Generalized Policy Improvement (GPI)} algorithms.
+Our GPI framework extends many popular on-policy methods to incorporate sample reuse. \item In \secref{sec:reuse}, we demonstrate how to optimally reuse data from all recent policies.
+Our \emph{theoretically supported sample reuse} improves the trade-off between batch size and policy update size throughout training compared to on-policy methods, while retaining the same approximate policy improvement guarantees.
+This is in contrast to the aggressive sample reuse in off-policy methods that lacks practical performance guarantees. \item In \secref{sec:gpi}, we introduce three examples of our GPI framework.
+In addition to the generalized version of PPO from \cite{queeney_2021_geppo}, we also develop generalized versions of the popular on-policy algorithms Trust Region Policy Optimization (TRPO)~\cite{schulman_2015} and On-Policy Maximum a Posteriori Policy Optimization (VMPO)~\cite{song_2020}. \item In \secref{sec:experiments}, we demonstrate the practical benefits of our GPI algorithms through extensive experimental analysis on a broad range of continuous control benchmarking tasks from the DeepMind Control Suite \cite{tunyasuvunakool_2020}. \end{enumerate}

-This paper extends our work in \cite{queeney_2021_geppo}, where we first introduced the Generalized Policy Improvement lower bound to motivate a generalized version of PPO.
-Compared to \cite{queeney_2021_geppo}, which focused on a single algorithm, in this paper we propose a unified algorithmic framework that we use to improve the efficiency of many popular on-policy methods.
-We also expand our analysis on theoretically supported sample reuse and conduct a thorough experimental investigation across a broad range of new tasks, providing additional insights into the trade-offs associated with our GPI algorithms and the settings where they are most beneficial.
-Proofs of all results presented throughout the paper can be found in the Appendix.